tejasnp163/tejasnp163/README.md

 - 🌱 I’m currently learning Deep learning, Natural language processing, Computer vision, and Amazon Web Services.
 - 👯 I’m looking to collaborate on AI/ML/DS projects in open-source community.
 - 💬 Ask me about Machine Learning algorithms and Cooking.
-- 📫 How to reach me: https://www.linkedin.com/in/tejas-pandit/
+- 📫 How to reach me: <a href = "https://www.linkedin.com/in/tejas-pandit/"> LinkedIn </a>
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...